an-li/reviewmycourses/README.md

 * HTML5/CSS (2)
 * Bootstrap (for theming) (1)
 * CGI (1)
-* Python (Course pages, review form, review parser) (1)
+* Python (Initialize script, course pages, review form, review parser) (1)
 * XAMPP Apache (running on localhost) (2)
 * JSON (format for courses list) (1)
 * Canvas (Home page) (1)
 * PHP (Search? (maybe Python) and uploader) (1)
-* MySQL (2)
+* MySQL (database for courses, documents and reviews) (2)

 How to run the site:
 1. Copy and paste all contents of the cgi-bin folder to the cgi-bin folder of xampp
 2. Copy and paste the files folder to the xampp folder
-3. Copy and paste all html files in the root directory to the htdocs folder of xampp
+3. Copy and paste all html files and initialize.py in the root directory to the htdocs folder of xampp
-4. Open homepage: index.html
+4. Open localhost/initialize.py in browser to initialize the database if it does not exist yet or to clear and reinitialize the existing database.
+If user wants to use the website without erasing existing data, open localhost/index.html instead.